denten-books/plain-text/4-screen.md

 screen, the object's anticipated location does not always correspond to its actual trajectory, since the motion of a represented object-image in the frame does not follow the anticipated physics of a similarly sized real-world object.
-Trajectories of moving objects on the screen are subject to the vagrancies of video editing and recording.
+Trajectories of moving objects on screen are subject to the vagrancies of video editing and recording.
 Because of the flicker, the movement is actually jerky; it is missing frames.
 The moving object appears at discrete stationary locations punctuated by gaps in on-screen movement.
 This mismatch between what is expected and what is perceived appears to the eye as blur.
 Shapes become fuzzy in motion under certain unfavorable viewing conditions [@klompenhouwer_motion_2004; @har-noy_lcd_2008].
 To complicate matters further, the on-off phase transitions of the liquid crystal medium are not instantaneous.
 The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@kurita_moving_2001;
 @pan_lcd_2005].
 Digital television runs into the analog limitations of the